 Webster joined LSTM on January 1st 2017 as an honorary research fellow.

-He later became a senior lecturer in Global Health and Social Science.
+He became a senior lecturer and then Reader in Global Health and Social Science.
 He is a social scientist with considerable experience in HIV and SRH implementation research, including generating key evidence for scale up of voluntary medical male circumcision in sub-Saharan Africa.
 Webster has a keen interest in adolescence and masculinities.
 He has also done some work on maternal and child health.